The Red-White-Red – Card

 Please note the following:

-- Personal documents must be specially verified so that these documents are officially recognised.
+- Personal documents must be specially legalised so that these documents are officially recognised.
 This depends upon the country in which the documents were issued.
-Here you can check which type of verification is necessary.
+Here you can check which type of legalisation is necessary.

 - If personal documents were not issued in German or English, they must be translated by a court-certified translator (“gerichtlich beeidete Übersetzerin/ beeideter Übersetzer”).